csxark/Wealth-Vault/Contributor.md

 - All PRs require at least one approval
 - Reviews focus on code quality, security, and functionality
 - Maintainers will provide constructive feedback
-- No direct pushes to main branch
+- No direct pushes to the main branch

 ## Areas for Improvement

 ### Testing and Quality Assurance

 The project currently has minimal test coverage despite Jest being configured.
-Contributors are encouraged to implement comprehensive testing strategies including:
+Contributors are encouraged to implement comprehensive testing strategies, including:

 - Unit tests for backend models, utilities, and business logic
 - Integration tests for API endpoints and database operations